Click on the

 and acting, that builds confidence in the children.
 A lot of parent

 help is needed with transport, makeup and costumes.
-The operetta is
+The production is

 performed in the Little Theatre in Whakatane.